 Beckley Man Pleads Guilty to Federal Drug Crime

-BECKLEY, W.Va. – Jamal Johnson, 32, of Beckley, pleaded guilty today to possession with intent to distribute 100 grams or more of heroin.
+BECKLEY, W.Va. – Zachary Mitchem, 36, of Beckley, pleaded guilty today to possession with the intent to deliver methamphetamine and heroin.

-United States Attorney Will Thompson made the announcement and commended the investigative work of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Beckley/Raleigh County Drug and Violent Crime Unit.
+Acting United States Attorney Lisa G. Johnston made the announcement and commended the investigative work of the Beckley Police Department and the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).

 United States District Judge Frank W. Volk presided over the hearing.
-Assistant United States Attorneys Andrew D. Isabell and Alex Hamner are prosecuting the case.
+Assistant United States Attorney Timothy D. Boggess is handling the prosecution.